aloma-io/aloma-io/docs/getting-started/aloma-toy-example.md

 5. Result:
    ![Task Executed with Cargo](../static/asset/img/task-execution-2.png)

-6. To ensure crew is offboarded first, update match condition:
+6. To ensure crew is offboarded first, update match condition by clicking on **Matches Task** and replacing the existing condition:

 ```js
 {